tenjin/tenjin-unity-sdk/README.md

 These steps are adapted from Apple's instructions at [https://developer.apple.com/documentation/storekit/skadnetwork/configuring_an_advertised_app](https://developer.apple.com/documentation/storekit/skadnetwork/configuring_an_advertised_app).

 **NOTE**: If you are using AppLovin MAX for mediation, their Unity SDK will overwrite any value you entered for `NSAdvertisingAttributionReportEndpoint` with their own URL during the build process.
-You should be able to set the NSAdvertisingAttributionReportEndpoint to `https://tenjin-skan.com` in XCode after its been overwritten, or you can ask your AppLovin account manager set up forwarding the postbacks to us.
+You should be able to set the NSAdvertisingAttributionReportEndpoint to `https://tenjin-skan.com` in XCode after its been overwritten in the following process.

+1. Export the iOS app following the steps Unity outlines [here](https://docs.unity3d.com/Manual/iphone-GettingStarted.html).

+2. After you build the iOS app, you should have an XCode project that has this structure: https://docs.unity3d.com/Manual/StructureOfXcodeProject.html

+3. Navigate to the `Info.plist` file in the XCode project to manually change the NSAdvertisingAttributionReportEndpoint to `https://tenjin-skan.com`.

+Otherwise, you can ask your AppLovin account manager set up forwarding the postbacks to us.

 ## <a id="gdpr"></a> GDPR